postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 1. Select **Monitors** in the left sidebar, and then select the plus **+** button.
 1. Select **Create an Uptime Monitor** in the right pane.
 1. For **Monitor name**, enter a descriptive name that will help you identify the monitor later.
-1. Enter the **URL** you want to monitor. *Uptime monitors can only monitor URLs, API endpoints, and websites that are publicly available over the internet.*
+1. Enter the **URL** you want to monitor. *Uptime monitors can only monitor URLs, API endpoints, and websites that are publicly available over the internet.
+Only HTTP and HTTPS URLs are supported.*
 1. Configure any optional details for the monitor:

     * **Recipients:** Add up to five members of your team to be notified when downtime occurs.
     * **Downtime:** Enter the number of minutes to wait after downtime starts (and continues) before a notification is sent.
-    * **Run frequency:** Select how often the monitor checks the availability of the URL.
+    * **Run frequency:** Select how often the monitor checks the availability of the URL, up to every minute (paid plans) or every five minutes (free plans).
-    * **Regions:** Select one or more regions to run the monitor from.
+    * **Regions:** Select one or more regions to run the monitor from (paid plans only).
 If downtime occurs in any selected region, a notification is sent.
-    * **Maintenance window:** Specify any one-time or recurring maintenance window when the URL will not be available.
-No downtime notifications will be sent during this time.
+(For free plans, the region is automatically selected.)
     * **Retry failed runs:** Select this option to try calling the URL again if an availability check fails.
 Specify the number of retries (1, 2, or 3).
     * **Follow redirects:** Select this option to allow the monitor to follow redirects when calling the URL.